Amazon (NASDAQ:AMZN) HEFFX Technical Outlook

 Summary

-Our volume indicators reflect volume flowing into and out of AMZN.O at a relatively equal pace (neutral).
-Our trend forecasting oscillators are currently bullish on AMZN.O and have had this outlook for the last 4 periods.
+Our volume indicators reflect moderate flows of volume into AMZN.O (mildly bullish).
+Our trend forecasting oscillators are currently bullish on AMZN.O and have had this outlook for the last 5 periods.
+The security price has set a new 14-period high while our momentum oscillator has not.
+This is a bearish divergence.

 Latest posts by HEFFX Australia (see all)